RhuanSousa/Projetos/04 - results-summary-component-main/README.md

 # Frontend Mentor - Recipe page solution

-This is a solution to the [Blog preview card on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS)
+This is a solution to the [Results summary component on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV)

 ### Screenshot